Search for Periodic Variability in $\gamma$-ray Blazars Using \textit{Fermi}-LAT: Introduction

-The identification of SMBHB systems with sub-parsec separation is an important topic of astrophysics but remains challenging since they cannot generally be spatially resolved and because they are rare.
+The identification of SMBHB systems with sub-parsec separation is an important topic of astrophysics, but remains challenging since they cannot generally be spatially resolved and are rare.
 Limits on the nanohertz stochastic gravitational wave background from the Pulsar Timing Array \citep[PTA,][]{holgado_pta, rieger_2019} suggest that only a minor fraction ($\lesssim\,$0.01–0.1\%) of blazars could be harboring SMBHBs with sub-parsec separations \citep[e.g.,][]{liu_binary}.
-Such SMBHBs could imprint peculiar time-variability patterns in their emitted radiation with periods of on the order of one year.
+Such SMBHBs could imprint peculiar time-variability patterns in their emitted radiation with periods of one year.

 One of the strategies employed to pinpoint candidate SMBHBs has been the search for periodic modulation, also known as quasi-periodic oscillations, in AGN light curves (LCs).
 The detection of periodicity in blazars has been limited by the lack of continuous and sensitive long-term sampling.
 Recently, the Large Area Telescope (LAT) on board the \textit{Fermi Gamma-ray Space Telescope} has alleviated this issue by scanning the entire sky regularly with high sensitivity \citep[][]{fermi_lat}.
-During more than a decade of continuous monitoring since {\it Fermi} was launched in 2008, the LAT has collected a wealth of valuable data, offering the unprecedented opportunity to monitor flux variations from thousands of blazars in the GeV band.
+During more than a decade of continuous monitoring, since {\it Fermi} was launched in 2008, the LAT has collected a wealth of valuable data, offering the unprecedented opportunity to monitor flux variations from thousands of blazars in the GeV band.
 Densely sampled, unbiased, high-quality LCs are now accessible for all sources in the LAT catalogs.
 The fourth $Fermi$-LAT source catalog \citep[4FGL,][]{abdollahi_4fgl, ballet_4fgl} is based on the first 8 years of LAT observations and includes more than 5000 sources, among which about 3000 are confidently associated with blazar counterparts.
-Recently, the 4FGL-DR3 catalog has been published, which is based on the first 12 years of LAT observations \citep[][]{abdollahi_4fgl_dr3}.
+Recently, the 4FGL-DR3 catalog (Data Release 3) has been published, which is based on the first 12 years of LAT observations \citep[][]{abdollahi_4fgl_dr3}.